-The Pope Soil and Water Conservation District (SWCD) wants to remind you that each of us has a connection to natural resources.
-The National Association of Conservation Districts (NACD) is celebrating the 61st year of Stewardship Week April 24 – May 1, 2016.
-The 2016 Stewardship Week hinges around the theme “We All Need Trees.”
-Trees provide us with a multitude of benefits and services including, but not limited to: clean air and water, healthy soil, shade, wood products, fuel, and jobs.
+(Glenwood, MN)— As a part of the Pope County for 68 years, the Pope Soil and Water Conservation District (SWCD) wants to remind you that each of us has a connection to natural resources.
+The National Association of Conservation Districts (NACD) is celebrating the 62nd year of Stewardship week April 30 – May 7, 2017.
+The 2017 Stewardship Week is themed “Healthy Soils Are Full of Life!”
+Soil is the starting foundation of all of the food we eat.

 The Mission of Pope Soil & Water Conservation District is to promote, guide, and provide high quality technical assistance for Pope County and for the enhancement and protection of land and water resources through implementation projects that will lead toward effective conservation of soil and water.
 During Stewardship Week, Pope SWCD provides materials to over 30 churches in the county on the theme and has presented to three school districts including 5th and 6th grade students at Belgrade-Brooten-Elrosa, Minnewaska, and Glacial Hills schools.

 “Making the connection back to the soil, where our food gets its start is so important,” says Gene Schmidt.
 “The next time you sit down to a meal, take a minute to think about where your food came from, and the farmers and ranchers who helped produce it,” As they work to produce food for the growing population, today’s farmers and ranchers are dedicated to using responsible land-management practices to ensure a sustainable food supply and healthy land and soil for future generations

 Pope SWCD is a member of the National Association of Conservation Districts (NACD) which oversees the Stewardship Week program.
 Stewardship Week is one of the largest national annual programs to promote conservation.
 NACD represents the nation’s 3,000 conservation districts, which were established to encourage resource conservation across the country.